 Take note: it is possible to combine the aforementioned in reducing share capital.

-Requirements for reduction of capital for companies in UAE
+Requirements for reduction of capital for companies in the UAE

-- Company’s articles of association don’t prohibit the reduction of capital (articles of association that prohibit capital share reduction may be amended with the passing of a special board resolution)
+- The company’s articles of association don’t prohibit the reduction of capital (articles of association that prohibit capital share reduction may be amended with the passing of a special board resolution)

 - There’s at least 1 share that’s non-redeemable in issue following share capital reduction